 Size & Lifespan

-The Golden Wonder Killifish is a small fish, their length doesn’t go more than 4 inches (10cm), meaning that they can live easily in a small tank.
+The Golden Wonder Killifish is a small fish.
+Their length doesn’t go more than 4 inches (10cm), meaning that they can live easily in a small tank.
 In captivity, they can live up to 4 years.

-The male Golden Wonder Killie is vividly colored, having a yellow to a blue color with vital orange stripes and spots along their body and fins.
+The male Golden Wonder Killie is vividly colored, having a yellow to a blue color with vital orange stripes and spots along its body and fins.
 Although the female Golden Wonder Killifish is more sprained in form and color.

-- Size: 4 inches (10 cm)
+• Size: 4 inches (10 cm)

-- Lifespan: 4 years
+• Lifespan: 4 years

 Origins & Native Habitat